Abijeet/markdown-notes-doc/ui/notes.md

 # The Calendar

 The calendar maintains a track of the completed tasks on a monthly basis.
-It can be used to navigate between completed notes.
+It can be used to navigate between completed notes and to create/view future notes.

 ![The Calendar](https://raw.githubusercontent.com/Abijeet/markdown-notes-doc/master/img/notes-calendar.png)